guhenrique007/Cadastrador-Alunos/README.md

 P.S.:

-      The file contains the initial settings, like a port,password db,etc.
+      The file `.env` contains the initial settings, like a port,password db,etc.